Skip to main content Skip to footer

 To receive notice about future Trial Skills Training offerings and other training opportunities, please sign up to receive Resource Letters from the Children’s Commission.

-Trial Skills Training was designed to improve the litigation skills of Texas child welfare law attorneys in order to raise the caliber of legal representation to children and families in child welfare cases across the state.
-Since its inception in October 2013, fifteen TSTs with a focus on jury trial preparation have been hosted by the Children’s Commission and presented by a volunteer faculty comprised of highly experienced judges and attorneys from across the state.
-In September 2024, the Children's Commission will host the Trial Skills Contested Hearings Pilot.
+Since its inception in October 2013, the Children’s Commission has hosted numerous TSTs with a focus on jury trial preparation presented by a volunteer faculty comprised of highly experienced judges and attorneys from across the state.
+In September 2024, the first iteration of the Trial Skills Contested Hearings Course, which focuses on improving courtroom hearing practice skills was held.

 This training is moderated by Judge Piper McCraw of the 469th Judicial District Court in Collin County, Texas.
 Judge McCraw also serves as a Children’s Commission Jurist in Residence and Training Committee Chair.